Getting Started with Panopto

 If you are unable to install the full Panopto application, you can record right in your browser using Panopto Capture.

-1. If this is for an eLearn course, access the course Panopto area; otherwise you can sign into Panopto directly at https://stonehill.hosted.panopto.com and access your desired folder.
+1. Login to Panopto at https://stonehill.hosted.panopto.com and access your desired folder.
 Click the Create option on the top panel after choosing your folder, then select Panopto Capture.
+You can also access this option when editing a Canvas Page by clicking the Panopto icon in the Rich Content Editor.

 Image of the Panopto Create menu with the Panopto Capture button highlighted.